Preliminary Administrative Licensure

 Classroom dialogues are rich because students bring with them varied experiences, values, and the philosophies and orientation of their districts.
-The on-campus program draws from all the Portland Metro area and outlying districts.
-The off-campus programs are even more diverse, with students coming together from eastern, central and southwestern Oregon counties.
+On-campus courses draw from across the Portland metro area and outlying districts.
+Off-campus courses are even more diverse, with students coming together from eastern, central, and southwestern Oregon counties.
 Exemplary practicing administrators serve as adjunct faculty in the program, in addition to full-time faculty.
 Class sizes run from small seminars up to 20-24 students.

 For Current Students